mirra-202/SSFL-Based-Intrusion-Detection-System/README.md

 ## Dataset

-- **N-BaIoT** dataset from the [TON IoT Project](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/)
-- Contains traffic from multiple IoT devices such as baby monitors, webcams, and thermostats under normal and attack conditions.
+- NBaIoT Dataset - contains traffic from multiple IoT devices such as baby monitors, webcams, and thermostats under normal and attack conditions.
 - Automatically split into:
   - **Private datasets:** Local to each client
   - **Open dataset:** Used for semi-supervised learning